Tomoyuki Yamashita: Malaya and Singapore

 On 6 November 1941 Lt.
 Gen. Yamashita was put in command of the Twenty-Fifth Army.
 It was his belief that victory in Malaya would be successful only if his troops could make an amphibious landing—something that was dependent on whether he would have enough air and naval support to provide a good landing site.

 On 8 December he launched an invasion of Malaya from bases in French Indochina.
 Yamashita remarked that only a "driving charge" would ensure victory in Malaya.
 This is because the Japanese force was about one-third as large as the opposing British forces in Malaya and Singapore.
-The plan was to conquer Malaya and Singapore in the shortest time possible in order to overcome any numerical disadvantage, as well as to minimize any potential losses from a long, drawn-out battle.
+The plan was to conquer Malaya and Singapore as quickly as possible in order to overcome any numerical disadvantage and minimize any potential losses from a long, drawn-out battle.

 The Malayan campaign concluded with the fall of Singapore on 15 February 1942, in which Yamashita's 30,000 front-line soldiers captured 80,000 British, Indian and Australian troops, the largest surrender of British-led personnel in history.
-He became known as the "Tiger of Malaya".
+This victory earned him the sobriquet "Tiger of Malaya".

 The campaign and the subsequent Japanese occupation of Singapore included war crimes committed against captive Allied personnel and civilians, such as the Alexandra Hospital and Sook Ching massacres.
 Yamashita's culpability for these events remains a matter of controversy as some argued that he had failed to prevent them.
 The order to execute 50,000 Chinese came, according to postwar testimony, from senior officers within Yamashita's Operations staff.
 Yamashita's troops had fought in China, where it was customary to conduct massacres to subdue the population.
 Major Ōnishi Satoru, one of the accused in the postwar trial, affirmed that he acted under a specific order issued from General Headquarters, that read, 'Due to the fact that the army is advancing fast and in order to preserve peace behind us it is essential to massacre as many Chinese as possible who appear in any way to have anti-Japanese feelings.'